-It’s no secret that I’m terrified of racing, but I belong to a running club and it’s a bit lame to sit on the sidelines refusing to join in, so I’ve been attending the timed events described as “not a race” – which sometimes leave me feeling as if I’ve run a race by accident.
+It’s no secret that I don’t particularly like racing, but I belong to a running club and it’s a bit lame to sit on the sidelines refusing to join in, so I’ve been attending the timed events described as “not a race” – which sometimes leave me feeling as if I’ve run a race by accident.

 So this week I bit the bullet and did an aquathon – a swimming and running, two-part race – on purpose.
 To conquer the fear.

-Our local aquathon is a 200m swim followed by a 2-mile run so I figured it should be easy — but still I was scared.
+Our local aquathon is a 200m swim followed by a 2-mile run so I figured it should be easy — but still I was worried.

 (3) The transition: I love swimming and running, but the chance of me getting both of my trainers onto wet feet with sea-cold fingers and slippery laces, in a hurry, is likely to result in all kinds of ungainly, one-legged/one-shoed fumbling, and me coming last (see (1)).

-However, none of these fears is at all rational in the context of jogging along the prom with a bunch of mates, so I hurled myself in and hoped for the best.
+However, none of these worries is at all rational in the context of jogging along the prom with a bunch of mates, so I hurled myself in.

 Me, sopping wet, not noticing the mad arrow , running in sheer relief at having got both my shoes on

-I wasn’t sure what to expect but as it turns out, the Jubilee Pool aquathon was relaxed and well organised, and beautifully designed for scared newbies like me.
+I wasn’t sure what to expect but as it turns out, the Jubilee Pool aquathon was relaxed and well organised, and beautifully designed for newbies like me.

 Numbered participants line up to drop into the pool at 30-second intervals, swim 200m, exit the pool beside two unmissable, yellow-jacketed marshals, yank on their trainers, then run to Newlyn and back (a mile each way / 2 miles in total).
-So you finish back near the start (you can leave your stuff at the pool), and because of the staggered start, you don’t really know who’s ahead and who’s behind — you just swim and run as fast as you can, shout your number (or show your numbered hands) at the finish line, and the individual times are all worked out and published later.
+So you finish back near the start (you can leave your belongings at the pool), and because of the staggered start, you don’t really know who’s ahead and who’s behind — you just swim and run as fast as you can, call your number (or show your numbered hands) at the finish line, and the individual times are all worked out and published later.